perbu/whippet/README.md

   Default: `1`

 - **-response-topic** `string`
   Topic the other party should respond to.
-Defaults to the publish topic.
+Defaults to the publish topic + `/response`.

 - **-retained**
   Specifies if the messages are sent with the retained flag.